House of Cards (British TV series): Reception

 The first installment of the TV series coincidentally aired two days before the Conservative Party leadership election.
 During a time of "disillusionment with politics", the series "caught the nation's mood".

-Ian Richardson won a Best Actor BAFTA in 1991 for his role as Urquhart, and Andrew Davies won an Emmy for outstanding writing in a miniseries.
+Ian Richardson won the British Academy Television Award for Best Actor in 1991 for his role as Urquhart, and Andrew Davies won an Emmy for outstanding writing in a miniseries.

 The series ranked 84th in the British Film Institute list of the 100 Greatest British Television Programmes.

 American adaptation

 The Urquhart trilogy has been adapted in the United States as House of Cards.
 The show stars Kevin Spacey as Francis "Frank" Underwood, the Majority Whip of the Democratic caucus in the U.S. House of Representatives, who schemes and murders his way to becoming President of the United States.
 It is produced by David Fincher and Spacey's Trigger Street Productions, with the initial episodes directed by Fincher.

 The series, produced and financed by independent studio Media Rights Capital, was one of Netflix's first forays into original programming.
 Series one was made available online on 1 February 2013.
 The series was filmed in Baltimore, Maryland.
 The first series was critically acclaimed and earned four Golden Globe Nominations, including Best Drama, actor, actress and supporting actor, with Robin Wright winning best actress.
 It also earned nine Primetime Emmy Award nominations, winning three, and was the first show to earn nominations that was broadcast solely via an internet streaming service.